ErpNetDocs/webclient/introduction/social/meet.md

 > - A meeting from an Activity/Service Activity/Marketing Activity needs users explicitly listed as participants (panel "Participants".<br>
 > - A meeting from a Group needs only its Group Members.

+## Concepts

+### Recording lifecycle

+Meeting recordings are automatically processed and made available for download immediately after the meeting ends.
+They are stored in the **Files** section of the related group or record.
+The File is actually an URL address from which to download the recording.
+The recordings are in fact stored within the provider of the videoconferencing service "Jitsi.org"

+Each recording is assigned a system-generated name that includes the exact date and time of the meeting.

+Recordings are available for download for a limited time only:
+- The download link remains active for 24 hours
+- After this period, the recording is automatically deleted and can no longer be accessed